WebAssembly/spec/proposals/gc/Overview.md

 * Accept minimal amount of dynamic overhead (checked casts) as price for simplicity/universality.
 * Independent from linear memory.
 * Pay as you go.
-* Avoid generics or other complex type structure if possible.
+* Avoid generics or other complex type structure _if possible_.
+* Extend the design iteratively, ship a minimal set of functionality fast.

 ### Requirements